ariannamethod/Arianna-Method-Linux/for-codex-alpine-conf/README.md

 # Setup scripts

-The main script is called `setup-alpine`, and it will perform basic system setup.
-Each script can be called independently, for example:

-  * `setup-acf` sets up ACF web interface
-  * `setup-ntp` sets up NTP service
-  * etc.
+The main script is called `setup-alpine` and performs basic system setup.
+Essential `setup-*` utilities and their supporting library `libalpine.sh` are installed under `/usr/lib/alpine/` with matching symlinks placed in `/sbin`.
+This keeps the base system lean while still allowing the tools to be invoked in the traditional manner, e.g. `setup-alpine` or `setup-interfaces`.

+Only core configuration helpers are included; optional desktop or wayland setup modules are intentionally omitted to avoid pulling in heavyweight dependencies.

 For further information, please see <https://pkgs.alpinelinux.org/package/edge/main/x86_64/alpine-conf> or the Alpine Linux documentation wiki at <https://wiki.alpinelinux.org>.